deepesh611/Eagle-Encryptor/README.md

    - The tool can manage a local list of storing up to 1000 file paths so that the user does not have to give the file path every time the user opens the application.

 4. **MySQL Integration:**
-   - The list of files, along with their details, is stored in a MySQL database for efficient & secured organization and easy retrieval.
+   - The list of files is stored in a MySQL database for efficient & secure organization and easy retrieval.

 ## 🛠️ Getting Started